Program: B.A., Economics

 Upper Division Elective Courses (15 units)

 Five upper division courses chosen from any Economics department listing, excluding ECON 498.
-At least two elective courses must be 400-level courses.
+At least three elective courses must be 400-level courses.

 3. General Education (48 units)